AmitLevinson/miscellaneous-functions/iterated-two-sample-t-test/README.md

     ## #   alternative <chr>

-Great answer, basically nesting the data for each category, spreading the categories to distinct columns and using `map2` to run a paired t-test.
+Great answer, basically nesting the data for each category, spreading the categories to distinct columns and using `map2` to run a two-sample t-test.

 ### Using ‘real’ survey data